ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/6_Wood, Plastics, and Composites/066000 Plastic Fabrications.md

 ## Products

-1. plastic stools and vanity tops
+1. plastic stools and vanity tops 2.
+Materials 3.
+Plastic material:
-   2. Materials
-   3. Plastic material:
    1. DuPont Co.
 “Corian” Avonite, Inc. “Avonite”, or as approved, non-porous homogenous of polyester or acrylic polymers and mineral fillers, in color and pattern selected by the Architect form manufacturer’s standard range and having a maximum fire hazard classification of 25 for flame spread and 60 for smoke developed, when tested in accordance with ASTM E84.
-   4. Adhesives:
+   2. Adhesives:
       1. As recommended by plastic material manufacturer for the application.
-   5. Sealant for caulked joints:
+   3. Sealant for caulked joints:
       1. Silicone formulated to provide an exact color match.
-   6. Thickness:
+   4. Thickness:
       1. 1/2” or thicker, No 1/4” thicknesses.
-   7. Fabrication
+   5. Fabrication
-   8. Fabricate stools and vanity tops of plastic material of thickness indicated, with joints, including corner joints, butted.
+   6. Fabricate stools and vanity tops of plastic material of thickness indicated, with joints, including corner joints, butted.
 Seal joints in pieces wider than 30 inches with joint adhesive.

 ## Execution

-1. installation
-   2. Install the Work in accordance with approved Shop Drawings and manufacturer's instruction.
-   3. Plastic Stool and Vanity Tops
-   4. Install plastic stools with adhesive and plastic vanity tops with adhesive and corrosion-resistant clips.
+1. installation 2.
+Install the Work in accordance with approved Shop Drawings and manufacturer's instruction.
+3. Plastic Stool and Vanity Tops 4.
+Install plastic stools with adhesive and plastic vanity tops with adhesive and corrosion-resistant clips.
 5. Provide 1/32-inch expansion joints at 8-foot spacing.
 6. Seal joints indicated to be caulked with sealant.